Chinatown, Kuala Terengganu: History

-Kampung Cina, Chinatown of Kuala Terengganu is the main Chinese settlement in Kuala Terengganu, situated near the heart of Kuala Terengganu city centre.
-In 1719, the Chinese village settlement had more than 1000 house compared from its today row of pre-war Chinese shop houses of that which only dated as far as 200-year or its earlier dated that are recorded by foreigners like Alexander Hamilton and Captain Joseph Jackson who visited the Chinese settlement while in the Kuala Terengganu town during 1719, and other like J. Newbold in 1893, Munshi Abdullah in 1836, and more.
+Kampung Cina is the main Chinese settlement in Kuala Terengganu, situated near the heart of Kuala Terengganu city centre.
+In 1719, the Chinese village settlement had more than 1000 house compared from its today row of pre-war Chinese shophouses of that which only dated as far as 200-year or its earlier dated that are recorded by foreigners like Alexander Hamilton and Captain Joseph Jackson who visited the Chinese settlement while in the Kuala Terengganu town during 1719, and other like J. Newbold in 1893, Munshi Abdullah in 1836, and more.
 The great fire in early 1880s destroyed a large part of the area and subsequently, many of the houses were rebuilt.
 Sunday, 18 Sep 2022 there was also a fire accident at around 8 pm.

 The exact date of the founding of Kampung Cina is not clearly known as no archaeology dig was ever made, as to preserve the Kampung Cina site which is now a part of the city.
 Many who live here may be descended from the first Chinese who arrive and settled here at Terengganu since the 16th century.
 Thus many of its occupants treat their house as an ancestral home which has much history after being handed down from generation to generation.
 Nowadays, preservation and modification projects are carried out on many of the old buildings.